astral-sh/uv/docs/guides/scripts.md

 3.10.13
 ```

-See the [Python versions](../python-versions.md) documentation for more details on requesting Python versions.
+See the [Python version request](../python-versions.md#requesting-a-version) documentation for more details on requesting Python versions.